zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 An image is not a whole machine, you don't need that.
 Instead, an image sits on top of a machine, your machine.<br/>
 Using your image, you can now run a container.<br/>
-A container is a runtime instance of an image, what the image becomes in memory when executed (that is, an image with a state, or a user process).<br/>
+A container is a runtime instance of an image.
+It's what the image becomes in memory when executed (that is, an image with a state, or a user process).<br/>
 You can run as many containers as you want until you run out of processing power or RAM.

-To share your image, you can push it to Docker hub(sort of like GitHub for docker).<br/>
+To share your image, you can push it to [Docker hub](https://hub.docker.com)(sort of like GitHub for docker).<br/>
 Any machine that has docker installed can pull the image and run it without any installations or provisions because the image contains everything.